prabhash-code/algo-playground/Data Structures/Arrays/One Dimensional/Easy/valid palindrome/README.md

 >***s = "A man, a plan, a canal: Panama"***

 Return<br>
 Explanation: "amanaplanacanalpanama" is a palindrome.
-Hense we are return,
+Hence we are return,
 >***true***

 ## Solution 🙋